 21 June 2012

-Tanzania is home to the famous Mount Kilimanjaro and is a great destination for TEFL teachers to teach English abroad.
+Tanzania is home to the famous Mount Kilimanjaro and is a great destination for TEFL tutors to teach English abroad.
 Travellers and TEFL teachers are attracted to Tanzania by its unsurpassed natural beauty and fantastic beaches.
 It is also famous for its national parks Serengeti and Ngorongoro Conservation Area which continues to draw visitors from all over the world.
 If you find a job teaching English in Tanzania you’ll also experience working in a tropical climate and have a truly rewarding time.

 TEFL teachers are in high demand in Tanzania, especially in volunteer roles.
 This is one of the poorest countries in the world and your contribution will be highly valued by your employers and you will be able to make the difference to the lives of many young people.